butaca/covid19uy.com/content/_index.en.md

 ## How can I help?

-First of all, it is super important that you follow the recommendations of the authorities and that you stay at home as much as possible.
+First of all, it is super important that you follow the recommendations of the authorities and that you stay home as much as possible.
 You can also collaborate with charitable foundations that are doing an outstanding effort:

 * [CanastasUY][canastas]
 * [TECHO Uruguay][techouy]